police officers on horses

 The Goal of Law Enforcement Conditioning

-• Sprinting after a suspect
+• Sprinting after a suspect from a standing start with no warm-up

-• Climbing obstacles
+• Climbing obstacles under time pressure and physical stress

-• Breaking restraints or barriers
+• Breaking restraints or barriers with full force

-• Repeated high-intensity efforts with brief rest
+• Repeated high-intensity efforts with brief, unpredictable rest periods

 Principles for Conditioning Around Shift Work